ac2-prod/solomon/README.md

 * Enable OpenACC or OpenMP target by compiler option
 * Specify the path to solomon (the path where `solomon.hpp` exists) as `-I/path/to/solomon`
-* Add compilation flag to specify the expected behabior of Solomon
+* Add compilation flags to specify the expected behabior of Solomon
   | compilation flag | offloading backend | note |
   | ---- | ---- | ---- |
   | `-DOFFLOAD_BY_OPENACC` | OpenACC | use `kernels` construct in default |